sunfounder/pico-2w-kit/docs/source/pyproject/py_photoresistor.rst

 **Conclusion**

-By using a photoresistor with the Raspberry Pi Pico 2w, you've learned how to read analog inputs and respond to changes in environmental light.
+By using a photoresistor with the Raspberry Pi Pico 2 W, you've learned how to read analog inputs and respond to changes in environmental light.
 This knowledge can be applied to various projects, such as automatic lighting systems, light-following robots, or security devices that react to changes in lighting.